 There’s no doubt that the in-sink grinders can be convenient, time-saving helpers, and many of us would find it tough to get along without them.
 But they can be sensitive.
-Many scraps can go into them just fine, but as with any appliance that can require pricey repairs, be careful.
-Here are 19 items that should never be ground up in a disposal — and three that definitely should.
+Many kinds of scraps can go into them just fine, but you need to be careful.

 2. Grease and oil

-Frying potatoes, or doughnuts, or bacon?
+Frying potatoes, doughnuts or bacon?
 Don’t dump the leftover grease down the drain, whether or not there is a disposal in it.
 It will solidify and can make a mess out of your drain and pipes.
-(Don’t flush it either — same reason!)
-If you’re not going to save the oil to reuse (hey, more doughnuts), let it cool and pour it into a container you’re getting rid of anyway, and put it in your trash.
-Feeling ambitious?
-There are plenty of YouTube videos showing how to turn used cooking oil into biodiesel fuel.
-Now that’s a real gas.

 3. Avocado and fruit pits

 Avocado pits are sort of the rocks of the kitchen-scrap world.
-The blades of your disposal will do next to nothing to break up these solid pits — think of Rocky the boxer pounding on a frozen side of beef.
-Instead, toss the pits in your compost or yard waste.
-Better yet, grow an avocado tree.
-The California Avocado Commission has tips on how you can actually plant it — though not all of us live in the right climate for that.
+The blades of your disposal will do next to nothing to break up these solid pits.
+Instead, toss the pits in with your compost or yard waste.

 4. Potato and carrot peels